Russian media watchdog blasts radio station over Ukraine coverage

 An independent media outlet, TV station Dozhd, was taken off air earlier this year by several television providers in a move the channel's chief called censorship.

-Russia ranks 148th out of 180 countries in the world for respecting media freedom according to the 2014 ranking compiled by the international non-profit organization Reporters Without Borders.
+Russia ranks 148th out of 180 countries in the world for respecting media freedom according to the 2014 ranking compiled by the international non-profit organisation Reporters Without Borders.

 (Editing by Dominic Evans)